top of page

 The Hidden Cost of Recruiting Internally

 Most health systems assume an in-house recruiting team is the cheaper option.
-When you add up every line item — salary, benefits, technology, job boards, and management overhead — the math tells a dif
+When you add up every line item, including salary, benefits, technology, job boards, and management overhead, the math tel

 Comments